 For all membership classes, employees are immediately vested in their own contributions and are vested after 1 year of service for employer contributions and investment earnings regardless of membership class.
 If an accumulated benefit obligation for service credit originally earned under the FRS Pension Plan is transferred to the FRS Investment Plan, the member must have the years of service required for FRS Pension Plan vesting (including the service credit represented by the transferred funds) to be vested for these funds and the earnings on the funds.
 Nonvested employer contributions are placed in a suspense account for up to 5 years.
 If the employee returns to FRS-covered employment within the 5-year period, the employee will regain control over their account.
-If the employee does not return within the 5-year period, the information for the amount of forfeitures was unavailable from the SBA; however, management believes that these amounts, if any, would be immaterial to the University.
+If the employee does not return within the 5-year period, the employee will forfeit the accumulated account balance.
+For the fiscal year ended June 30, 2019, the information for the amount of forfeitures was unavailable from the SBA; however, management believes that these amounts, if any, would be immaterial to the University.